owainlewis/java-http-clj/README.md

 # java-http-clj

-A Clojure HTTP client based on the Java 11 native HTTP client.
+A Clojure HTTP client based on the [Java 11 HTTP client](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/package-summary.html).
 This is a drop in replacement for clojure-http and http-kit.

 ## Getting started